Training and compliance

 Every workplace should look and feel substantially different for workers.
 Physical distancing, ensuring good ventilation (also see HSE ventilation guidance) and enhanced hygiene and advice on wearing face coverings will change how workplaces operate and how they are cleaned.
 Training methods should clearly communicate organisation-specific actions put in place to promote and support physical distancing enhanced hygiene and the wearing of face coverings.
 They should also set out the expectations of staff in ensuring compliance of these measures.

 Organisations should consider how training can be safely delivered, especially if elements are normally outsourced to third parties.
 Visual aids may be required as part of the training and for ongoing guidance and communications.

 Training should also be in place for staff who undertake the cleaning of a premises.

-Induction process covering any new or enhanced hygiene and physical distancing measures may be necessary.
+Induction process covering any new or enhanced hygiene and physical distancing measures and the wearing of face coverings may be necessary.
 This induction process can: